rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 and involves one source and one or two replicas.
 MySQL and Percona implementations are set up by using using global transaction identifiers (GTIDs).
-To improve the robustness of the system, the source and the replicas are provisioned on separate hosts.
+To improve the robustness of the system, the source and the replicas are each provisioned on separate hosts.

 An [HAProxy load balancer](http://www.haproxy.org/) controls a single access point (IP/hostname) for the HA group and uses different